Dubbing: ADR/post-sync

-Sometimes the translator performs all five tasks.
-In other cases, the translator just submits a rough translation and a dialogue writer does the rest.
-However, the language expertise of translator and dialog writing is different; translators must be proficient in the source language, while dialog writers must be proficient the target language.

 Dialog writing

 The dialogue writer's role is to make the translation sound natural in the target language, and to make the translation sound like a credible dialogue instead of merely a translated text.

-Another task of dialogue writers is to check whether a translation matches an on-screen character's mouth movements or not, by reading aloud simultaneously with the character.
-The dialogue writer often stays in the recording setting with the actors or the voice talents, to ensure that the dialogue is being spoken in the way that it was written to be, and to avoid any ambiguity in the way the dialogue is to be read (focusing on emphasis, intonation, pronunciation, articulation, pronouncing foreign words correctly, etc.).
-The overall goal is to make sure the script creates the illusion of authenticity of the spoken language.
-A successful localization product is one that feels like the original character is speaking the target language.
-Therefore, in the localization process, the position of the dialogue writing or song writing is extremely important.

 Global use

 Localization

 Localization is the practice of adapting a film or television series from one region of the world for another.
 In contrast to pure translation, localization encompasses adapting the content to suit the target audience.
-For example, culture-specific references may be replaced and footage may be removed or added.
+For example, culture-specific references may be replaced, and footage may be removed or added.

-Dub localization is a contentious issue in cinephilia amongst aficionados of foreign filmmaking and television programs, particularly anime fans.
-While some localization is virtually inevitable in translation, the controversy surrounding how much localization is "too much" is often discussed in such communities, especially when the final dub product is significantly different from the original.
-Some fans frown on any extensive localization, while others expect it, and to varying degrees, appreciate it.

 The new voice track is usually spoken by a voice actor.
 In many countries, actors who regularly perform this duty remain little-known, with the exception of particular circles (such as anime fandom) or when their voices have become synonymous with roles or actors whose voices they usually dub.
 In the United States, many of these voice artists may employ pseudonyms or go uncredited due to Screen Actors Guild regulations or the desire to dissociate themselves from the role.